mike9251/karpathy.github.io/_posts/2019-11-26-c-concurrency.markdown

 {% endhighlight %}

 This will work but it is still not safe - if an exception occures during cout (after the mutex was locked) the mutex will remain locked and no one will be able to use shared_cout function.
-We can use RAII semantic - create a mutex wrapper on stack which will take and lock a mutex when created and unlock when we go out of its scope (`std::lock_guard`).
+So it's not recomended practise to use mutex directly.
+Instead we can use RAII semantic - create a mutex wrapper on stack which will take and lock a mutex when created and unlock when we go out of its scope (`std::lock_guard`).

 {% highlight c++ %}